dougeby/IntuneDocs/InTuneDocs/GetStarted/application-rollout.md

 -   Determine that the app type is supported by [!INCLUDE[wit_nextref](./includes/wit_nextref_md.md)].

 -   Check that  you have sufficient cloud storage space available to upload the app.
 Instructions for purchasing additional storage are provided in [Plan for app deployment in Microsoft Intune](plan-for-app-deployment-in-microsoft-intune.md).

 ## Proof of concept
-In the Proof of concept phase, test your app deployment in a laboratory environment on devices and users that you've configured strictly for testing purposes.
+In the Proof of concept phase test your app deployment in a laboratory environment on devices and users that you've configured strictly for testing purposes.

 -   Have your help desk participate in this phase to learn what issues can arise during pilot and production deployment.
 Troubleshooting information is available in [Troubleshoot app deployment problems in Microsoft Intune](troubleshoot-app-deployment-problems-in-microsoft-intune.md).

 -   At this point in the process you should develop communication plans for pilot and production users.
-At a minimum the plan should include what app is being deployed, how and when they will obtain it,  the business purpose of the deployment, and what to do if they encounter issues, both self-help information and how to contact the help desk.
+At a minimum the plan should include what app is being deployed, how and when users will obtain it,  the business purpose of the deployment, and what to do if they encounter issues, both self-help information and how to contact the help desk.

 ## Pilot
 During the pilot you will deploy the app to a small group of test users and devices.
 Consider the following:

 -   Ensure that the test group is representative of the users and devices that will be using the app after production rollout.

--   Educate the help desk  regarding the app deployment, and ensure they are prepared to help users in the test group.
+-   Educate the help desk regarding the app deployment, and ensure that they are prepared to help users in the test group.

 -   Choose test users who will subject the app to typical usage and will reliably report issues to the pilot administrators.